workflowhub-eu/about/UsabilityReview.md

 The WorkflowHub Usability study is finally here!
 We would appreciate if you would pass this onto any and all colleagues.

-We are seeking your help with a study to investigate the usability of WorkflowHub, a registry for scientific computational workflows (https://workflowhub.eu/). we aim to improve the interface of WorkflowHub in accordance with the feedback and information provided by users.
+We are seeking your help with a study to investigate the usability of WorkflowHub, a registry for scientific computational workflows <https://workflowhub.eu/>.
+We aim to improve the interface of WorkflowHub in accordance with the feedback and information provided by users.

 We are looking for people with some experience and general knowledge about workflows.